 FORTHCOMING PEER-REVIEWED ARTICLES

-The unfinished business of colonial violence: Staging memory in The Trial of Governor Eyre.
+Raising the ghosts of justice: Staging, time, and the memory of Empire The Trial of Governor Eyre.
 Cultural Dynamics (forthcoming)

 SPECIAL ISSUE OF CALLALOO: JOURNAL OF AFRICAN DIASPORA ARTS & LETTERS

 CFP open till 23 November: Misperformance: Staging law and justice in the African diaspora

 Postcolonial Dante.
 The Oxford Handbook to Dante.
 Oxford University Press (forthcoming)